episerver/EPiServer.Labs.BlockEnhancements/README.md

 ### Tracked events

+#### feature-options

+The data being sent include which features are turned on or off.

 #### publish

 All publish actions will be tracked by telemetry in an event with the name `publish`.